mrkskq/KIII-project/README.md

 Leaflet is not built for reactive frameworks and expects to control the DOM directly.
 Mounting a Leaflet map inside a Vue component required careful lifecycle management — the map is initialized inside `onMounted` and destroyed in `onUnmounted` to prevent memory leaks and duplicate map instances when the component re-renders.

+### Disambiguating carriers from city names

+Some carrier names contain city names (e.g. `ГАЛЕБ ОХРИД`), which caused the city detector to trigger before the carrier was identified.
+The solution was to run carrier detection first, strip the matched carrier tokens from the query, and only then run city detection on the remaining words.
+Carrier matching uses a longest-match-first strategy so that multi-word carrier names always win over their constituent city substrings.

+### Preventing short-word false matches in fuzzy detection

+Common short Macedonian words (`да`, `не`, `до`) were occasionally matching as fuzzy substrings of destination or carrier names.
+The fix was to enforce a minimum word length of 4 characters before any fuzzy comparison is attempted, which eliminated these false positives without affecting legitimate short city names that are caught by the exact whole-word match pass.

 ## API Reference

 | Method | Endpoint                                | Description                                   |